shannonfenn/Multi-Platform-Vision-System/README.md

 **Platforms**

 There are three separate versions of system.
-Two are targetted at the Darwin-OP platform ([www.robotis.com/xe/darwin_en](www.robotis.com/xe/darwin_en)) and the third at the Raspberry-Pi platform ([www.raspberrypi.org/](www.raspberrypi.org/)).
+Two are targetted at the [Darwin-OP platform](www.robotis.com/xe/darwin_en) and the third at the [Raspberry-Pi platform](www.raspberrypi.org/).

 **Compiling and Running**